bobjacobsen/CSC2025/CSC/TestSumPrimesJava/README.md

 Copy those to the exercise directory if you'd like to see if that's an easier way to work.
 You might want to add additional tests to TestSumPrimes.java.

 - It's OK for a prime number to be divisible by 1.

 - If you try to divide a prime number by itself, you'll find that the remainder is zero.

- - For more information on Java math routines like floor(...), round(...), sqrt(...), etc please see the <a href="http://download.oracle.com/javase/8/docs/api/java/lang/Math.html">Math class doc page</a>.
+- For more information on Java math routines like floor(...), round(...), sqrt(...), etc please see the [Math class doc page](http://download.oracle.com/javase/8/docs/api/java/lang/Math.html).